Hives/hives.github.io/_posts/2019-02-12-precourse-weeks-2-and-3-learning-objectives.md

 sitemap: false
 ---

-There were some topics in the Weeks 2 and 3 [learning objectives][teachable] which I thought I could do with some more clarity on:
+There were some topics in the Weeks 2 and 3 [learning objectives][teachable.com] which I thought I could do with some more clarity on:

 ## Blocks